-This article was updated on 8 November 2019 to reflect Syfe’s latest fees.
+This article was first published on 6 September 2019 and updated on 10 April 2021 to reflect Syfe’s latest fees and additional portfolios that have been launched.
+Additional updates by Timothy Ho.
 This article contains affiliate links.
 DollarsAndSense may receive a share of revenue from your sign-ups.

 The rise of robo-advisors is apparent not just in Singapore, but also in many other countries globally such as USA and Canada.

 Here in Singapore, investors have more than 10 different robo-advisors to choose from.
 Two prominent robo-advisory platforms known by many are AutoWealth and StashAway, which were amongst the first in the field.
 Other FinTech companies competing in the robo-advisory field include Endowus, FSM MAPS and MoneyOwl.
 You can read up more about what these companies by following the respective links.

 Syfe was launched in July 2019 so they are comparatively younger compared to the rest.
 However, they have been extremely popular with many retail investors in Singapore.
 Here are 6 things to know before investing with them.

 #1 Syfe – The Latest Entrant To Singapore’s Robo-Advisory Space

 Syfe is a digital wealth manager that launched in Singapore in July 2019 after raising $5.2 million in seed funding, led by UK-based venture capital fund Unbound.
 They also received the capital markets services (CMS) license from the Monetary Authority of Singapore.